bosagora/config/doc/FAQ.md

 a typo to an optional field name.
 To disable `strict` parsing, simply pass `StrictMode.Ignore` as the optional parameter to either `parseConfigFile`, `parseConfigString`, or `parseConfigFileSimple` method.
-To notify the user whithout triggering an error, use `StrictMode.Warn` instead.
+To notify the user without triggering an error, use `StrictMode.Warn` instead.

 ### Make a field required